NOAA-PMEL/OneArgo-Mat/README.md

 Please cite this toolbox as:

-H. Frenzel*, J. Sharp*, A. Fassbender, N. Buzby, J. Plant, T. Maurer, Y. Takeshita, D. Nicholson, A. Gray, 2021.
-BGC-Argo-Mat: A MATLAB toolbox for accessing and visualizing Biogeochemical Argo data.
-Zenodo. https://doi.org/10.5281/zenodo.4971318.
+H. Frenzel, J. Sharp, A. Fassbender, N. Buzby, 2022.
+OneArgo-Mat: A MATLAB toolbox for accessing and visualizing Argo data.
+Zenodo. https://doi.org/10.5281/zenodo.6588041

-*These authors contributed equally to the code.

 ## LEGAL DISCLAIMER